-- The different types of editors and which kind you should be
+- The 4 types of editors

-- How to create your online presence
+- How to develop your online presence

 - How to network as an editor and build the connections you'll need to succeed